gdmarmerola/gdmarmerola.github.io/_posts/2020-09-20-diagnosting-validity-causal-effects-trees.md

 <img src="https://gdmarmerola.github.io/assets/img/validity_causal_trees/validity_causal_trees_4.png" alt="drawing"/>

 Cool.
 This is a good result, as within more than half of the leaves treated and untreated individuals are virtually indistinguishable (AUC less than 0.6).
 However, we can check that for some of the leaves we have a high confounding score.
-Therefore, in those cases, our individuals are be not "identical enough" and inference may be biased.
+Therefore, in those cases, our individuals may not be "identical enough" and inference may be biased.

 We actually can measure how biased inference can be.
 Let us plot how the confounding score impacts the estimated effect.